SharonV33/guess-that-album/README.md

 In order to use this link, you need to add an api key, this can be gained by creating an account.
 Passing a genre (or as the api calls it, tag) with the url is required, I changed this to metalcore.
 The url can also be changed to set a limit of albums to be fetched, the standard is 50 which I decided to keep for testing, this could easily be changed to a larger number for production By using a XMLHttpRequest on the link, I was able to get the data quite easily.
-The data I recieved looked like this:
+The data I received looked like this:

 <img src="https://i.ibb.co/x3d6YrY/Screenshot-2021-02-05-at-10-27-03.png" width="500">

-Each album has a name, a url to the related page on last.fm, a unique identifyer, information about the artist and 4 formats of album art.
+Each album has a name, an url to the related page on last.fm, a unique identifier, information about the artist and 4 formats of album art.
 This structure is repeated for each album, making it easy to create a template which I can fill with data.